urosevic/head-footer-code/readme.txt

 Initial release of new plugin developed by Aleksandar Urosevic.

 == Changelog ==
-= 1.0.8 (20170626) =
+= 1.0.8 (20171114) =
 * Compatibility check: Tested for WordPress 4.9
+* Rename settings page slug to `header-footer-code`
-* Add: Separate priority for HEAD and FOOT so admin can choose different priorities for header and footer
+* (20170626) Add: Separate priority for HEAD and FOOT so admin can choose different priorities for header and footer
 * Add: Priority info to debug HTML comments
 * Add: Updater script to migrate legacy option settings to new version